Vanshikakhasat/diabetes-predictor/README.md

-# 🩺 AI Diabetes Prediction System
+# 🩺 Data-Efficient ML for Healthcare Prediction
 A Machine Learning web application built using Streamlit that predicts diabetes using Decision Tree and K-Nearest Neighbors (KNN) algorithms.
 ## 🚀 Features